Home |

 General Information:

-We begin the year in January and February with virtual meetings on Zoom, moving to Laskay Hall in March for an in-person presentation on kick starting our gardens for spring!
-Doors open at 7:00 pm, and the guest speaker presentation begins at 7:30 pm.
+We meet on the fourth Monday of each month from March to October, with the exception of July and August.
+Our year begins with virtual meetings on Zoom in January and February, before moving to Laskay Hall in March for our first in-person presentation on kick-starting our gardens for spring.
+Doors open at 7:00 p.m., and the guest speaker begins at 7:30 p.m.

 Join Us!